aditeyabaral/aditeyabaral.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Published "Analysis of Kepler Objects of Interest using Machine Learning for Exoplanet Identification" at `IEEE CONIT 2021`.
+Paper titled "Analysis of Kepler Objects of Interest using Machine Learning for Exoplanet Identification" accepted at `IEEE CONIT 2021`.